What is Travelers IntelliDrive and Should You Get It?

 How Does Travelers IntelliDrive Work?

-When a Travelers customer signs up for IntelliDrive, the company sends you a small black box for each vehicle you enroll.
+When you sign up for IntelliDrive, Travelers sends you a small black box for each vehicle you enroll.
 Register the device online and then plug it into the diagnostic port under your dashboard (included on most vehicles manufactured after 1996).

-Travelers says IntelliDrive can be a useful tool for teaching teens how to drive safely, because you can set curfews and boundaries on an online map, for instance, so you’re notified if your teen leaves a specified area or drives too late at night.
-The system only sends alerts after the car is turned off, however, to discourage irate parents from texting their teens “Come home!” while they’re driving.
+If you want to go one step further, you can set curfews and boundaries on an online map.
+You’ll then be notified if your teen leaves a specified area or drives too late at night.
+The system only sends alerts after the car is turned off, however, to discourage teens from looking at their phone while driving.

-Is Travelers IntelliDrive worth it?
+Is Travelers IntelliDrive Worth It?

 That depends on how much you drive.
 Travelers offers a 10 percent discount just for signing up, and then an additional discount of up to 30 percent that’s based on the average miles the vehicle is driven each week.
-You’ll get some kind of discount as long as you don’t exceed the annual threshold of 13,000 miles, but most people won’t get the full 30 percent.
+You’ll get some kind of discount as long as you don’t exceed the annual threshold of 13,000 miles, but realistically most people won’t get the full 30 percent.
 This low-mileage car insurance program may be best for vehicles that are driven rarely or used only for short trips.

 While Travelers uses only mileage information to calculate your discount, it says it may use the data collected for other purposes: to do research, to prevent fraud and to service your policy.
 Travelers may also provide data to police who are investigating an accident — and, it says, “if we are required to provide data to a third-party, we may use the data for claim purposes.”

-How does Travelers IntelliDrive compare to other telematics programs?
+How does Travelers IntelliDrive Compare to Other Telematics Programs?

 Most major insurers’ telematics programs track more than mileage; they want to know if you’re a safe or a reckless driver.
 Programs like Drivewise and Snapshot record things like hard braking, high-speed driving and the hours you’re behind the wheel.